jdw5/algorithms-data-structures/theory/README.md

         - Due to this, the map cannot store `null` at a key

 ## Graphs
+- Graphs are data structure which contain `V` nodes/vertices and `E` edges connecting them nodes/vertices to each other
+- The edges can be directed or undirected, resulting in one or bidirectional edges
+- Terminology
+    - An edge **incident** on a vertex is one which connects to it
+    - Two vertices are **adjacent** if there exists an edge which connects them
+    - The **degree** of a vertex is the number of edges which are connected to it
+    - A **path** is a sequence of vertices/edges between two vertices, a path is **simple** if it contains unique vertices and edges
+    - A **cycle** is path which starts and ends at the same vertex, it is **simple** if it contains unique vertices and edges
+    - A graph `S` is a **subgraph** of `G` if all the vertices of `S` are a subset of the vertices of `G`
+- Implementation of graphs

 ## Strings and Text Processing
 ### Matching Algorithms